dipdup-io/dipdup/docs/examples/built-with-dipdup.md

 This page is a brief overview of projects which use DipDup as an indexing solution.

-Want to see your project at this page?
+Want to see your project on this page?
 Create an issue on [GitHub](https://github.com/dipdup-net/dipdup-docs/issues)!

 ## HicDEX

 [Homepage](https://hicdex.com/) | [API](https://api.hicdex.com/graphiql/) | [GitHub](https://github.com/hicdex/hicdex)

-HicDEX is a Tezos indexer for hicetnunc.art marketplace.
+HicDEX is a Tezos indexer for hicetnunc.art marketplace (currently teia.art).
 Indexed data is available with a public GraphQL endpoint.

 * [Hicdex: the Hic Et Nunc indexer (Medium)](https://leonnicholls.medium.com/hicdex-the-hic-et-nunc-indexer-bd45f27a228f)